Mkb tick suction. Tick bite: how to recognize dangerous symptoms and provide help? Manifestations of hemorrhagic fever

 List of protocol developers:

-4) Ivasiv Ivan Vasilievich - PhD, Candidate of Medical Sciences, Central Asian Office of the Center for Disease Control (CDC), Clinical Epidemiologist.
+4) Ivasiv Ivan Vasilievich - PhD, Candidate of Medical Sciences, Central Asian Office of the Center for Disease Control (CDC), clinical epidemiologist.

-6) Mazhitov Talgat Mansurovich - Doctor of Medical Sciences, JSC "Astana Medical University" Professor of the Department of Clinical Pharmacology.
+6) Mazhitov Talgat Mansurovich - Doctor of Medical Sciences, Astana Medical University JSC, Professor of the Department of Clinical Pharmacology.

-Conflict of interests: absent.
+Conflict of interest: absent.

 List of reviewers:

--Kulzhanova Sholpan Adlgazyevna - Doctor of Medical Sciences, JSC "Astana Medical University", Head of the Department of Infectious Diseases and Epidemiology.
+-Kulzhanova Sholpan Adlgazyevna - Doctor of Medical Sciences, Astana Medical University JSC, head of the department of infectious diseases and epidemiology.

 Attached files